rymdlego/note/README.md

    - `note git add .`
    - `note git commit -m "Updated notes"`

-   You can also use shortcuts for common Git commands:
+   You can also use these shorthand commands for common Git actions:

    - `note status`
    - `note add <files>`